 The Autonomous Freight Network (AFN) is a freight transportation network allowing autonomous trucks to move freight from point to point to strategically located, high volume locations.
 The AFN is made possible through an ecosystem consisting of autonomous trucks, digital mapped routes, strategically placed terminals, and TuSimple Connect, a proprietary autonomous operations monitoring system.
 Collectively these components work together to create reliable, low-cost freight capacity.

 TuSimple’s self-driving trucks are safer because they can see more and react faster than a human driver.
 Unlike a human driver, TuSimple trucks can see all around the vehicle, and they can detect and react to potential threats faster.
-The average reaction time of a TuSimple truck is more than 15 times faster than a human thanks to its industry leading perception system that makes 600 trillion operations per second.
+The average reaction time of a TuSimple truck operating autonomously is faster than a human thanks to its industry leading perception system that makes 600 trillion operations per second.
 The system also increases safety because it never drinks, never texts, never gets tired.
 The technology is designed to drive the steadiest and safest path possible.

 Currently in this phase of development, TuSimple operates with a trained safety driver behind the wheel to monitor the system, and a safety engineer in the passenger seat while operating autonomously.
 TuSimple safety drivers have an average of 20 years of trucking experience.